nicholas-abad/pSNV-hunter/README.md

 In short, the seven different selectable tabs can be summarized here:

-- **`Patient Info`**: Key details about the mutation, including the number of recurrent mutations (i.e., occurrences of the mutation at this genomic location in other samples), raw and normalized expression values, whether it is classified as a known cancer gene (i.e., listed in the Cancer Gene Census), its presence in a region of open chromatin, allele frequency, CpG island status, and any transcription factor binding sites (TFBSs) that are created or disrupted.
+- **`Patient Info`**: Key details about the mutation, including the number of recurrent mutations, raw and normalized expression values, whether it is classified as a known cancer gene (i.e., listed in the Cancer Gene Census), its presence in a region of open chromatin, allele frequency, CpG island status, and any transcription factor binding sites (TFBSs) that are created or disrupted.
 - **`Gene`**: This tab provides information on the gene linked to the SNV, including its expression levels and functional details sourced from NCBI.
 - **`Transcription Factors`**: Displays expression levels of transcription factor binding sites (TFBS) predicted to be created or disrupted, along with their associated functions.
 Additionally, JASPAR2022 sequence logo plots for the TFBS are available.
 - **`IGV Genome Browser`**: Integrates the IGV genome browser with the NCBI HG19 genome track and ChromHMM-derived regions of open chromatin for in-depth visualization.